-The Holy Grail for many scientists is to come up with an algorithm that will model a convincing violin simulacrum in real time.
+The Holy Grail for some scientists is to come up with an algorithm that will model a convincing violin simulacrum in real time.
 Measuring the complexities of bow action is fundamental in this research.
 To many non-violinists, the huge data difference between an up-bow and a down-bow may come as a surprise.
-As I've indicated, I prefer to exploit the gaps and failures of this mission impossible: mine is an improviser's, and not a composer's, worldview.
+As I've indicated, I prefer to exploit the gaps and failures of this mission impossible: Mine is an improviser's and not a composer's worldview.
 If I want the sound of a real violin, then I can just pick up the instrument and play it.
-Interestingly, most researchers in this area are also string players themselves; there is almost a religious smell about the quest.
+Interestingly, most researchers in this area are also string players themselves; there is an almost religious smell about the quest.
 How to know the unknowable?
 It's the "What's in the Stradivarius magic varnish?" syndrome.

-Bernd Schoner spent research time in the 1990s analyzing bow movement through oscillators mounted tip and frog, a chain of resistors along the stick, an antenna positioned underneath the violin strings, and another antenna mounted on the bridge; the received signal strength was proportional to the bow position relative to the bridge.
-The collected data was synthesized into his Marching Cello, a set up that demanded that he play his leg with the bow (6).
+Bernd Schoner spent research time in the 1990s analyzing bow movement through oscillators mounted tip and frog, a chain of resistors along the stick, an antenna positioned underneath the violin strings and another antenna mounted on the bridge; the received signal strength was proportional to the bow position relative to the bridge.
+The collected data was synthesized into his Marching Cello, a set-up that demanded that he play his leg with the bow [9].
 Let us pause to hear the sound of a leg being played with a cello bow.

-What sonic effects might be analogous or amplify what the bow already produces?
-Probably the most successful results to have been reverse-engineered from bow action deal with timbre; rhythm is a much tougher nut to crack, and I know of no research which deals specifically with its modeling.
-The bow is capable of filtering the violin strings' twenty-plus harmonics to an extraordinary degree through positions relative to the bridge (sul ponticello to sul tasto) and by applying a range of pressures and arm weights.
-Max Mathews experimented with tuning, adding, and removing the characteristic resonances of the violin in the mid 1980s.
-Earlier attempts would have to include the engaging Peter Beyl and his IT-violin that he showed me in Brussels around 1990.
+What sonic effects might be analogous to or amplify what the bow already produces?
+Probably the most successful results that have been reverse-engineered from bow action deal with timbre [10].
+The bow is capable of filtering the violin strings' 20-plus harmonics to an extraordinary degree through the position of the bow relative to the bridge (sul ponticello to sul tasto) and by applying a range of pressures and arm weights.
+Max Mathews experimented with tuning, adding and removing the characteristic resonances of the violin in the mid-1980s.
+Among other earlier filtering attempts, I would want to include the engaging Peter Beyl and his IT-violin, which he showed me in Brussels around 1990.

-This has set the stage for further research.
-Charles Nichols' V-bow and Dan Overholt's Overtone Violin spring immediately to mind.
-Nichols has taken the lead from bowing-machine maker Chandrasekhara Venkata Raman, who in 1921 created an electric motor-driven prototype to test variations of bow speed and pressure under controlled conditions.
-(I first read about him in the

-Acoustical Cat Gut Magazine, the organ of recently deceased luthier Carleen Hutchins, pioneer of the extraordinary Violin Octet).
-Under the title "A Four Degrees of Freedom Haptic Musical Controller Human-computer Interface," Nichols has built a beaut robot, with servomotors, encoders, and cable systems, to sense a fiberglass bow in three dimensions of operation (7).
-Sadly, the composer limits its function to a data generating/collecting device.
-I would like to hear what and how it can manipulate in real time by itself or lined up in direct comparison or competition with the human version.
-I reckon it's for public consumption in the same way that the Aeolian Company's Violano was.
+This background has set the stage for further research.
+Charles Nichols's Vbow and Dan Overholt's Overtone Violin spring immediately to mind.
+Nichols has taken his lead from bowing-machine maker Chandrasekhara Venkata Raman, who in 1921 created an electric motordriven prototype to test variations of bow speed and pressure under controlled conditions.
+(I first read about Raman in The Acoustical Catgut Society Journal, the organ of recently deceased luthier Carleen Hutchins, pioneer of the extraordinary Violin Octet.)
+Under the title "A Four Degrees of Freedom Haptic Musical Controller Human-computer Interface," Nichols has built a beaut robot, with servomotors, encoders and cable systems, to sense a fiberglass bow in three dimensions of operation [11].
+Sadly, the composer limits its function to that of a data generating/collecting device.
+I would like to hear what this machine can physically manipulate in real time by itself or lined up in direct comparison or competition with the human version.
+I reckon it's for public consumption in the same way that the Aeolian Company's Violano was [12].